department-of-veterans-affairs/vets-api/modules/appeals_api/app/swagger/appeals_api/v1/api_description.md

 ### Authorization and Access
 To gain access to the decision reviews API you must [request an API Key](/apply).
 API requests are authorized through a symmetric API token which is provided in an HTTP header named `apikey`.

-### Data refresh
-The Lighthouse Sandbox environment points to the Caseflow UAT environment which refreshes daily.
-The data in this environment is mock data and does not contain any PII.